aggress/mesosphere-dcos-toolbox/ansible/smack_installer/README.md

 - Setup: Generate the JSON options and any AD configuration
 - Deploy: Deploy the service

+Ansible does the heavy lifting and talks over localhost directly to the DC/OS CLI which then deploys frameworks.
+Really, all this is doing is automating all the steps you'd need to perform manually.

 ## Tooling

 - Ansible <3
 - aws-shell
+- DC/OS CLI

 ## Setup